JDMCK/chess/README.md

-# chess-ai
+# chess
-A basic chess bot made with python and react.
+Chess game using react